Better Business Bureau reminds those who experience storm and hail damage to take certain precautions when hiring a roofing contractor.

 Natural disasters like tornados, hurricanes and earthquakes can bring out the best in people, as strangers reach out to help others in need.
 Unfortunately, crises also bring out persons who choose to take advantage of the victims.

 Some of the most common "after-disaster" scams involve damage done to roofs.
 Better Business Bureau offers the following tips to homeowners who suffer roof damage in the wake of a natural disaster:

 - Check with your insurance company about policy coverage and specific filing requirements.
 Save all receipts if temporary roofing repairs are necessary.

 - For major repairs, take time to shop around and get 3-4 estimates based on the same specifications and materials.
-Check out references that are at least one year-old, verify that businesses are licensed/registered to do work in your area and check with your local building inspector to see if a building permit is required.
+Check out references that are at least one year-old, verify with the PA Attorney General that businesses are required to be licensed to do work in your area and check with your local building inspector to see if a building permit is required.

 - Require a written contract agreement with anyone you hire.
-Be sure their name, address, license number – if applicable and phone number is included in contract.
-Read and understand the contract in its entirety, don’t sign a blank contract and a copy of the signed contract is to be given to you at time of signature.
+Be sure their name, address, license number, if applicable, and phone number are included in the contract.
+Read and understand the contract in its entirety, and don’t sign a blank contract.
+A copy of the signed contract is to be given to you at time of signature.

 Clearly written proposals that are detailed and broken down into separate line items are a good sign that the contractor is being thorough and has prepared an accurate estimate.
 The following is a partial list of items your estimate or proposal should include:

-Disaster victims should never feel forced to make a hasty decision or to choose an unknown contractor.
-Start With Trust.
-For reliable information, lists of BBB Accredited Businesses by industry and business reviews you can trust on local companies, search BBB's business directory or contact your local BBB.
+Storm victims should never feel forced to make a hasty decision or choose an unknown contractor.
+Start With Trust with your Better Business Bureau.
+For more storm-related resources, lists of BBB Accredited Businesses by industry and Business Reviews you can trust on local companies, visit www.bbb.org or call 877-267-5222.